canoi12/canoigomes.com.br/_projects/ruff-ghanor.md

 store_link: https://www.xbox.com/pt-br/games/store/ruff-ghanor/9nvq1x3l7rpc
 platforms:
   - Microsoft Store
+  - Xbox
 image: /media/ruff.jpg
 ---

-Ruff Ghanor is a deckbuilder roguelike game
+Ruff Ghanor is a Deckbuilder game with Roguelite elements, where each collected card represents a crucial action in your journey.
+Build the perfect deck, strategize, and create powerful synergies as you progress to face your destiny.

+I worked as a Porting Engineer, and solved issues for `Microsoft Store` and `Xbox` platforms.